krutulism/Cephalophore-Candles/README.md

 I will attempt to use a screw terminal block to mount the boards.

-The prototype controller will be an Arduino.
+The prototype controller will be an Arduino Uno or Nano.

+I will solder the surface mount components to the board by upgrading an IR reflow oven.

 ## First Demo
 [Test program video (Google photos link)](https://photos.app.goo.gl/88sZqstjhHEQxjQ36)